BioX-NKU/scMethyClusterBenchmarks/README.md

 For detailed descriptions of the experimental implementation, please refer to the corresponding sections of our paper.

+## Setting up Anaconda environments for methods

+The required Anaconda environments for each method are provided in the RAR package at [Google Drive](https://drive.google.com/file/d/1pCAlUV4JbrE8j8tC-9EOCYQWVkrNk7D4/view?usp=drive_link).

+Users can extract the files to access the environment configurations for each tool:

+- `Louvain.rar`: Includes environments for `Louvain`, `Louvain-C`, `Leiden`, and `Leiden-C`.
+- `Melissa.rar`: Contains the Anaconda environment for the `Melissa` application.
+- `Epiclomal.rar`: Provides environments for both `EpiclomalBasic` and `EpiclomalRegion`.
+- `scMelody.rar`: Includes environments for `scMelody` and `scMelody-C`.

 ## Adjustment of your datasets to fit our processing pipeline

 Users should place their original datasets in the **`raw_data`** folder.
 To ensure compatibility with our processing pipeline, the datasets must be structured in the following way: